 Ancient people imagined their world completely surrounded on all sides-up, down, and around-by water.
-Their world was flat with waters below, the source of springs.
+They imagined their world as flat with waters below, the source of springs.
 A dome topped their world, holding back the waters above.
 This is the firmament God creates on the second day (Genesis 1.6).